Medical Negligence Claim Process

 This compensation value is not the final value as victims go on to receive much more as a result of compensation for special damages.

-Compensation awards for Special damages includes other aspects the injury has impacted your life and that of your family.
+Compensation awards for Special damages include other aspects the injury has impacted your life and that of your family.
 It covers the cost of Medications, mobility aids where the injury caused mobility issues or paralysis, special damages will cover costs of essential equipment like wheelchairs, scooters and crutches.
 It will also include costs of prostheses and orthoses needed to aid the individual, as well as future replacement costs.
 Other rehabilitative costs are also included, travel expenses for medical appointments, loss of income and earnings, loss of job, estimated future losses.
 It also takes care of costs of accommodation adjustments made as a result of the injury and/or disability.
 Proofs of such expenses made and more should be readily provided to aid your solicitor in determining your compensation worth.

-Compensations are made so as to help the individual have the best possible quality of life even in his present condition.
+Compensations are made to help the individual have the best possible quality of life even in his present condition.
 They are there to ease the pain and suffering and ensure the victim gets the care he/she needs to move on.

-If you or a loved one has suffered negligent treatment causing you severe harm, injury or damage in any private hospital, our hospital negligence solicitors who are experts in hospital negligence cases can assist you make hospital negligence claims and guide you through the processes involved in suing a hospital for hospital negligence and will leave no stone unturned ensuring you win a deserved compensation for hospital negligence.
+If you or a loved one has suffered negligent treatment causing you severe harm, injury or damage in any private hospital, our hospital negligence solicitors who are experts in hospital negligence cases can assist you to make hospital negligence claims and guide you through the processes involved in suing a hospital for hospital negligence and will leave no stone unturned ensuring you win a deserved compensation for hospital negligence.

 If the substandard care was received while at the NHS, you are legally entitled to make NHS negligence claims.
-Our No Win No Fee NHS negligence solicitors in the UK will assist you make a claim against the NHS, give you legal advice on how to sue the NHS and win you the right compensation for medical negligence in the NHS.
+Our No Win No Fee NHS negligence solicitors in the UK will assist you to make a claim against the NHS, give you legal advice on how to sue the NHS and win you the right compensation for medical negligence in the NHS.

 Case Study of Successful Clinical Negligence Compensation Claims